 Sourdough pizza crust has given me a new love for this Italian favourite; in my latter-years conventional pastry has felt like a lump of concrete in my stomach.

-The frequent severe-pain in the stomach at night had largely been ameliorated by the discovery of a probiotic called kefir, but still I had to avoid pizza especially at supper.
+The frequent severe-pain in the stomach at night has largely been ameliorated by the discovery of a probiotic called kefir, but still I have to avoid pizza especially at supper.

-Food is a journey for most of us, I suppose; then it was the discovery that, if I baked my own bread, using the sourdough method, and 100pc wholemeal, that I could again enjoy a few slices.
+Food is a journey for most of us, I suppose; then it was the discovery that if I baked my own bread using the sourdough method, and 100 percent real flour, that I could again enjoy a few slices.

 Indeed I can enjoy pizza again.